How to Use Space Analyzer [Help]

 Space Analyzer is a utility newly embedded in MiniTool Partition Wizard.
 This hard drive analyzer enables users to scan a hard drive and give users a better view of the hard drive space usage.
-Besides, this feature is useful for disk cleanup when hard drive is full and helps convert NTFS to FAT when receiving file is too large for the destination file system error.
+Besides, this feature is useful for disk cleanup when hard drive is full and and helps find the large files when MiniTool Partition Wizard refuses to convert NTFS to FAT.

 After Space Analyzer analyzes the hard drive and directories and lets users understand which files and folders are occupying more space on the drive, users can manually explore files and delete unnecessary files and applications in Space Analyzer.

 The hard drive space analyzer support all kinds of hard drives like SSD, HDD, external hard drives and other removable devices like USB flash drive.
 Then how to use the disk space analyzer?
 This tutorial will show detailed steps with screenshots given.

 Step 1.
 Launch MiniTool Partition Wizard to get its main interface.

 Step 2.
 Select the Space Analyzer feature on the top toolbar to launch the disk usage analyzer.

 Step 3.
 Choose a partition to scan from the drop-down menu and click Scan.

 Step 4.
 Wait for the completion of the scanning.
 And users can see the scanning partition’s Total Space, Space Used and Space Free on the top of the page.

 Depending on the number of files in the hard drive that should be analyzed, the disk usage analysis process may take from a couple of minutes to hours for files of different size and number.

 Step 5.
 After the scanning is completed, space analyzer provides you with three ways to view disk space usage.